the-turing-way/the-turing-way/book/website/foreword/emergent-strategy.md

 ## Small is good, small is all (The large is a reflection of the small)

-Most people I have worked with have a grand vision for the change that they want to see in the world.
+Most people I have worked with have a grand vision for the change they want to see in the world.

 Maybe it’s making all research reproducible at the time of publication.
-Maybe it’s ensuring that every data set comes with documented metadata and provenance (a data paper for example).
+Maybe it’s ensuring that every data set comes with documented metadata and provenance (a data paper, for example).
-Maybe it’s investing in community-created open source software to improve research efficiency.
+Maybe it’s investing in community-created open-source software to improve research efficiency.

 I deeply support and encourage those big dreams.
-They can seem intimidating, impossible, or too much for one person, project or community.
-Sometimes it can be tempting to want to lie down on the floor and give up when you realise just how stacked against those collaborative practices our current incentive structures can be.
+They can seem intimidating, impossible, or too much for one person, project, or community.
+Sometimes it can be tempting to lie down on the floor and give up when you realize just how stacked against those collaborative practices our current incentive structures can be.

 What I love about this first principle of emergent strategy is that it gives us a pathway to making that change.